 There are 4.48 billion active users of social media, and that number keeps on growing by the year.
 On top of that, everyone expects companies to be online-ready.
 Ignoring these facts is like leaving money on the table.

 No one can deny that having a social media strategy is crucial.
 But where to start?
 Which platform to choose?

-Here are some tips in creating and sculpting your social media campaign to suit your needs:
+6 tips for creating and sculpting your social media campaign to suit your needs: